Oluwabukunmige/Web-Scrappers/Movie Reviews.md

-# Web-Scrappers
+# Movies Reviews
-This repository contains all the code snippets for my webscrapping projects.
+This is the code snippet to scrape movie reviews from metacritic.com using beautiful soup.

 ``` Python
 #import all the required modules